About the National Naval Aviation Museum

 The West Wing is devoted almost exclusively to World War II carrier aviation and showcases a full-size replica of USS Cabot's aircraft carrier island and flight deck.
 Famous World War II aircraft such as the Corsair, Dauntless and Hellcat stand nearby ready for take-off, while other magnificent birds like the Wildcat, Avenger and Kingfisher fly overhead.
 Strap into one of the many cockpit trainers on the Second Deck for pretend test flights or try your hand at defending a ship from Cabot's anti-aircraft gun battery on the Main Deck.
 The Museum also tells the human side of Naval Aviation and features memorabilia from each era of fighting, including personal mementos from historic battles, flight logs, vintage equipment and flight clothing.

 There's so much to see and do, you'll want to stay all day!
 Admission is free!
-Hours of operation are 9 a.m. to 5 p.m., seven days a week.
+Hours of operation are Monday-Friday 9 a.m. to 5 p.m., and Saturday and Sunday 10 a.m. to 5 p.m..
 Closed Thanksgiving Day, Christmas Day, and New Year's.